Thursday 10 October 1940

 European Air Operations: Before daylight, RAF Bomber Command attacks Brest.
 The bombers damage destroyers Eckholdt, Loy, and Riedel.
 The RAF loses an Albacore bomber, the crew becoming POWs.

 During the night, the RAF bombers hit ports up and down the coast, including Hamburg, Hannover, Wilhelmshaven, Kiel, Amsterdam, Calais, Den Helder, Boulogne, Le Havre, and Brest.
 The Fokker factory in Amsterdam and oil installations at Hamburg receive special attention.
 At Wilhelmshaven, the RAF has 14 bombers attack the Tirpitz (under construction), without success.

 |Naval recruits learn to handle a bayonet at their training school in England.
 October 10, 1940.
 (AP Photo).|

-Further up the coast, Royal Navy motorboats MTB 22, 31 and 32 attack German trawlers Brandenburg and 234 ton Nordenham near Calais.
-They torpedo and sink both trawlers.
-The crew survive and 34 Kriegsmarine sailors are made prisoners.
+Further up the coast, Royal Navy motorboats MTB 22, 31 and 32 attack German trawlers Brandenburg and 234-ton Nordenham near Calais.
+The motorboats torpedo and sink both trawlers.
+The crew survives and 34 Kriegsmarine sailors are made prisoners.
 The British force returns to base unscathed.